samartzidis/MSBuildTargetsVsExtension/README.md

 Examples include creating a Nuget or Chocolatey package from your project, publishing a site with custom actions, cleaning the project output folders, etc.

+The MSBuild output is formatted and redirected to the Visual Studio Output window.

 ## Examples:

 ### Target for creating a Nuget package from a C# project file: